SamLaw-thl/Weather-Pipeline-Project/README.md

 3. Creating weather table in sqlite database
 4. Inserting weather data into weather table
 5. Using schedule library to fetch data automatically and periodically
-6. Running three schedule script to fetch data from Hong Kong, New York and Tokyo
+6. Running three schedule scripts to fetch data from Hong Kong, New York and Tokyo

 ## Graphical User Interface
 * Allowing user to decide the intervel of interest
 * Provding dropdown menu to choose print function or plot function
-* Print function allows to print the weather
+* Print function allows to print the weather data
 * Providing dropdown menu for city options available range from Hong Kong, New York and Tokyo
 * Providing a function to plot the temperature graph for different cities
 * Providing a button to plot all cities's mean temperature